 The M.Sc.
 NRM-IUREM commenced in September 1998.
 It is coordinated by the Centre for Environmental Management and was initially supported by funds from the European Union.
-The primary objective of the programme is to contribute to an integrated approach in the Caribbean region by training professionals in environmental and natural resource management.
+The primary objective of the programme is to contribute to an integrated approach in the Caribbean region by training professionals in environmental and natural resource management and disaster risk management.

 The M.Sc.
 NRM-DRM commenced in September 2009.
-The focus of this programme is on the training of disaster management personnel from different disciplines, and the development of policy to address regional disaster management.
+The focus of this programme is on the training of disaster management personnel from different disciplines, and the development of policy to address regional disaster risk management.